jonlok/project1-game/README.md

 # project1-game
-WDI project 1: creating a game
+WDI project 1:

-Game - 'Find the Pineapples'
+creating a Game - 'Find the Pineapples'

 a similar game to Battleship